KAN-Mamba FusionNet: Redefining Medical Image Segmentation with Non-Linear Modeling: Experiments and Results

 \subsection{Evaluation Details}

 To evaluate the model's performance, we reported validation IoU (Intersection over Union) and F1 Score on all the datasets and compared with the state-of-art methods.
 The IoU measures the overlap between predicted and ground truth segments, while the F1 score provides a balanced measure of precision and recall.
 These metrics are crucial for understanding the model’s accuracy and reliability across various segmentation tasks.
-The reported results are averages from three independent runs.
+To ensure fairness and reliability, all performance comparisons with SOTA models were conducted on the same GPU, NVIDIA RTX A6000, with three independent runs.
+The reported results are averages from the three independent runs.
 We also present computational cost metrics such as GFLOPs and the total number of model parameters, and compare these with state-of-the-art methods.
-Additionally, we performed an ablation studies of our model, with the help of other useful parameters.
+Additionally, we performed ablation studies of our model to study the effect of our proposed methods.